Alzheimer’s, Dementia,

 The only risk factors that doctors have been able to associate with LBD are natural aging and Parkinson’s disease.
 In other words, there has not been any evidence that unhealthy behaviors such as smoking cigarettes or lack of exercise are causes of LBD.

-There is no known way to prevent, or cure, Lewy body dementia.
-However, if a person is diagnosed with it they may find a slim amount of hope if they see a neurologist that specifically deals with dementia or movement disorders.
+There is no known way to prevent or cure Lewy body dementia.
+However, if a person is diagnosed with it, they may find a slim amount of hope if they see a neurologist who specifically deals with dementia or movement disorders.

-Support groups are great for people that suffer from LBD as well as having a personal care assistant or live-in caregiver to keep the patient comfortable, safe, and mentally engaged.
+Support groups are great for people who suffer from LBD, as well as having a personal care assistant or live-in caregiver to keep the patient comfortable, safe, and mentally engaged.

 Parkinson’s disease is a neurodegenerative disorder that targets a specific type of neuron that produces dopamine.
 These neurons are found in a part of the brain called the substantia nigra.
 As the disease progresses, parts of the brain begin to degenerate.